Chicago "L" rolling stock: 3200-series

-The 3200-series cars (numbered 3201–3457) were manufactured by Morrison-Knudsen of Hornell, New York and first delivered to the CTA in 1992.
+The 3200-series cars (numbered 3201–3457) were manufactured by Morrison-Knudsen of Hornell, New York, and first delivered to the CTA in 1992.
 The original order for 256 cars was used for the opening of the Orange Line, which needed new cars when it opened in October 1993.
 The order was completed in 1994.

 The 3200-series contains many innovations over the previous 2600-series.
 Computers control much of the cab functions and simplify operation for the motorman.
 Diagnostics are also easier to perform on this series than on previous series.
 In addition, fluted steel siding is included on these cars for the first time since the 2200-series, in order to reduce graffiti.
 The series also introduced hopper windows for use in case of air conditioner failure.

-Cars #3441-3456 were originally equipped with pantographs for use on the Yellow Line, due to its use of overhead catenary between the Skokie shops and Dempster Street.
-The pantographs on 3451-3456 were removed in the late 1990s when they were reassigned to supplement the Brown Line, while the rest lost their pantographs when the Yellow Line was converted to third rail power in 2004.
+Cars #3441–3456 were originally equipped with pantographs for use on the Yellow Line, due to its use of overhead catenary between the Skokie shops and Dempster Street.
+The pantographs on 3451–3456 were removed in the late 1990s when they were reassigned to supplement the Brown Line, while the rest lost their pantographs when the Yellow Line was converted to third rail power in 2004.

 Car 3457 was an additional car built for the purpose of serving as a mate to the 2600-series car 3032, after its mate 3031 had been damaged from a derailment at Wilson station on March 15, 1988.
 3032 was renumbered 3458.

 The 3200-series cars are currently assigned to the Blue and Brown Lines, composing most of the Brown Line fleet and part of the Blue Line fleet.
 At various points during their service life a small number were also assigned to the Yellow and Purple Lines.

 A mid-life overhaul was completed in 2018 for the 3200-series cars.
 Plans included replacing the cars' rollsigns with LED destination signs similar to those on the 5000-series, as well as replacing the air conditioning systems and rebuilding the propulsion system, passenger door motors, and the wheel and axle assemblies.

-The 3200-series cars will be replaced by the new 7000-series cars if all options are picked up.
+The 3200-series cars would have been replaced by the new 7000-series cars if all options got picked up, instead the 3200-series cars will be replaced by the 9000-series cars.

 5000-series

-The newest series of railcars, which replaced the 2200-series and 2400-series cars, is the 5000-series (numbered 5001–5714).
+The 5000-series of railcars (numbered 5001–5714) replaced the 2200-series and 2400-series cars.
 The cars were built by Bombardier of Plattsburgh, New York.
 The CTA received ten prototype cars in 2009, which underwent testing, and began operating in 2011.
 The order is for 406 cars, with options for another 308 cars.
 The Chicago Transit Authority planned to put the first ten cars into in-service testing in mid-April 2010.
 The first in-service test run was made on April 19.

 Originally assumed to be the 3500-series, the order of these cars experienced several delays, including a cancellation of the original bid announcement in 2002.